 Transfer is defined as the permanent movement of an ongoing employee from one position to another position in the teaching service with the same or lower attainable maximum salary than the employee’s substantive position.

-An ongoing employee who is the successful applicant for an ongoing or tenured position (e.g. leading teacher or principal class) will be permanently transferred or promoted to that position.
+An ongoing employee who is the successful applicant for an ongoing or tenured position (e.g. leading teacher, learning specialist or principal class) will be permanently transferred or promoted to that position.
 An employee who is transferred or promoted to a tenured position will be subject to the applicable tenure renewal policy.
 Transfer to a position at a lower classification level and/or salary/remuneration range can only occur with the employee’s consent.
 Where consent is given the employee will be permanently transferred to the lower classification level and/or salary/remuneration range.
 Salary/remuneration on transfer to the lower level/range will be determined in accordance with the Department’s remuneration policy (see Remuneration-Teaching Service under Related Topics below).
 Where consent is not given, the transfer of the employee will not proceed.

 An ongoing employee who is the successful applicant for a fixed term position of more than twelve months (or in the case of a parental absence replacement where the replacement continues beyond twelve months) will be permanently transferred to that school.
-If the position is at the same level the employee will be paid his or her substantive salary.
+If the position is at the same level the employee will be paid their substantive salary.
 If the position is at a higher level the employee will be paid a higher duties allowance.
-If the position is at a lower level the transfer can only occur where the employee consents to reduce his or her substantive level to the level of the fixed term position.
+If the position is at a lower level the transfer can only occur where the employee consents to reduce their substantive level to the level of the fixed term position.
 Where consent is given the employee will be permanently transferred and paid at the lower level.
 Where consent is not given, the transfer of the employee will not proceed.

 Further information regarding transfer and promotion, including eligibility and qualification requirements, is set out in the Recruitment in Schools Guide.

 If the fixed term position is at a higher level the employee will be paid a higher duties allowance for the fixed term period.
 If the fixed term position is at the same level the employee will be paid their substantive salary.
 If the fixed term position is at a lower level there is no capacity to temporarily reduce an employee’s substantive level.
-Temporary transfer to a lower level position can only occur where the employee consents to reduce his or her substantive level to the level of the fixed term position.
+Temporary transfer to a lower level position can only occur where the employee consents to reduce their substantive level to the level of the fixed term position.
 In this case the employee will resume at the base school at the lower substantive level.

 Section 2.4.3(3)(h) of the Education and Training Reform Act 2006 enables the permanent or temporary administrative transfer of an ongoing employee in the teaching service to another position without the position being advertised.